Pope signals possible limited opening contraception in Zika cases

-ABOARD THE PAPAL PLANE (Reuters) - Pope Francis has appeared to open the door to a possible limited softening of the Roman Catholic Church’s ban on contraception because of the Zika virus.
+ABOARD THE PAPAL PLANE, Feb 18 (Reuters) - Pope Francis has appeared to open the door to a possible limited softening of the Roman Catholic Church’s ban on contraception because of the Zika virus.

 But the Argentine pontiff, speaking to reporters as he flew back to Rome from a visit to Mexico, categorically ruled out abortion as a response to Zika, comparing the practice to a Mafia killing.